 Tiradentes

-Originally known as São José del Rey, the town played a crucial role during the Brazilian colonial period.
+Originally known as São José del Rey, the town played a pivotal role during the Brazilian colonial period as a hub for gold extraction, attracting numerous prospectors and settlers eager to capitalize on the region’s wealth.

 What to see in Tiradentes

-Historic Center: Wander through the well-preserved colonial streets, lined with colorful houses and baroque churches, offering a glimpse into the town’s past.
+Stroll through the well-preserved colonial streets, lined with colorful houses and baroque churches, offering a glimpse into the town’s rich past.

-Chico Doceiro Museum: Housed in a former chocolate factory, this museum showcases the history of chocolate-making in the region, providing a sweet treat for history enthusiasts.
+Housed in a former chocolate factory, this museum showcases the history of chocolate-making in the region, providing a delightful experience for history enthusiasts.

 Getting to Tiradentes